Homework can be a point of anxiety for students and parents. However, at Hitchin Girls’ School, homework is used:

 - Key Stage 3: Up to one hour per week for English, Maths and Science; up to 30 minutes per week for other subjects.
-Advice should be given to students on how long they should spend on a task.
+Advice will be given to students on how long they should spend on a task.

 - Key Stage 5: Students should complete five hours of study per subject per week.
-This includes timetabled study periods.
+This includes timetabled study periods;

-- Students should indicate homework in their exercise books/folders with ‘H/W’.
+- Students should indicate homework in their exercise books/folders with ‘H/W’;

-- If students choose to exceed the recommended time to be spent on a piece of work, they should indicate the additional time spent alongside ‘H/W’.
+- If students choose to exceed the recommended time to be spent on a piece of work, they should indicate the additional time spent alongside ‘H/W’;

 - Students should record their homework in their planner.
-(This is in addition to work being indicated on Google Classroom, but will be reviewed, along with Student Planner usage).
+(This is in addition to work being indicated on Google Classroom, but will be reviewed, along with Student Planner usage);

 - Not all homework will necessarily be marked or assessed.

-- Each student should know why they are doing the homework, what they need to do to complete their homework to a good standard, and have an indication of how long they should spend on it.
+- Each student should know why they are doing the homework, what they need to do to complete their homework to a good standard, and have an indication of how long they should spend on it;

 - Homework should only be set if it is appropriate and relevant for learning.
-It should be a natural extension of the current learning.
+It should be a natural extension of the current learning;

-- Homework should not create unnecessary or superfluous marking for teaching staff.
+- Homework should not create unnecessary or superfluous marking for teaching staff;

 - Staff will be mindful of students’ additional commitments, both in and out of school, when setting deadlines.